ff0000-ad-tech/tmpl-standard-base/README.md

 - Execution control
 - Packaging

-All of the `ad-...` repos in the [@ff0000-ad-tech GitHub organization](https://github.com/ff0000-ad-tech) are the frontened core.
+All of the `ad-...` repos in the [@ff0000-ad-tech GitHub organization](https://github.com/ff0000-ad-tech) are the front-end core.
 We are working on better README documentation for each.
 In the meantime, all of the modules have up-to-date code docs, which can be found in the [API Docs](https://ff0000-ad-tech.github.io/ad-docs).
 Search for the class you require.

 ## Ad Networks